6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA

 It’s a lot of upward momentum for a small town and each new business is being received with enthusiasm.

-Well, we still have all of those but this little renaissance seems to be at the very beginning with more to come.
+The running joke in town for years was that Yardley is all pizza places, hair and nail salons, banks and realtors.
+We still have all of those but this little renaissance seems to be at the very beginning with more to come.

-And it looks like I wasn’t the only one with that thought.
+It looks like I wasn’t the only one with that thought.
 And dang it feels good.

 5. The canal (aka the towpath aka Delaware Canal State Park)